Skip to article frontmatterSkip to article content

 Option 2: Step-by-step

-block = transpiler.to_block(kernel) substituted = transpiler.substitute(block) affine = transpiler.inline(substituted) validated = transpiler.affine_validate(affine) folded = transpiler.constant_fold(validated, bindings={“theta”: 0.5}) analyzed = transpiler.analyze(folded) separated = transpiler.separate(analyzed) executable = transpiler.emit(separated, bindings={“theta”: 0.5})
+block = transpiler.to_block(kernel) substituted = transpiler.substitute(block) affine = transpiler.inline(substituted) validated = transpiler.affine_validate(affine) folded = transpiler.constant_fold(validated, bindings={“theta”: 0.5}) analyzed = transpiler.analyze(folded) plan = transpiler.plan(analyzed) executable = transpiler.emit(plan, bindings={“theta”: 0.5})

 Option 3: Just get the circuit (no execution)